webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

 Called when parsing an if statement.
-It's the same as the `statement` hook, but is triggered only when `statement.type == 'IfStatement'`
+Same as the `statement` hook, but triggered only when `statement.type == "IfStatement"`

-Parameters: `statement`
+- Callback Parameters: `statement`

 ### label

 `SyncBailHook`

-Called when parsing statement with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label).
+Called when parsing statements with a [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label).
+Those statements have `statement.type === 'LabeledStatement'`.

-It requires a `label` and is triggered for statements having `statement.type === 'LabeledStatement'`.
+- Hook Parameters: `labelName`

-Parameters: `statement`
+- Callback Parameters: `statement`

 ### import

 `SyncBailHook`

 Called for every import statement in a code fragment.
-The `source` parameter contains the name of the imported file
+The `source` parameter contains the name of the imported file.

-Parameters: `statement` `source`
+- Callback Parameters: `statement` `source`

 ```js
 import _ from 'lodash';